euclidianAce/lexical-path/README.md

  - `from_unix`: uses `/` as a path separator, doesn't produce rooted paths
  - `from_windows`: uses both `/` and `\` as path separators, may produce rooted paths for drive letters, UNC paths, etc.
+ - `from_components`: If you need to roll your own parser, this takes an array of strings to serve as the components, an optional root, and a boolean for if the path is absolute.
+Note that this function will normalize the resulting path according to the assumptions about `..`, `.`, empty components, etc.

 Additionally, a `from_os` function is provided which detects whether the unix or windows parser should be used from `package.config`